dongwoosuk/grasshopper-quality-analyzer/README.md

 ## 🙏 Acknowledgments

 - **Grasshopper Community** - For making computational design accessible
-- **Steinberg Hart Team** - For supporting this project and pilot testing
+- **Pilot Testing Team** - For supporting this project and providing valuable feedback
 - **Claude (Anthropic)** - For AI-powered analysis capabilities
 - **All Beta Testers** - For valuable feedback and bug reports